jcrohde/netObservator/README.md

 After sniffing information about all packets can be displayed and stored in XML files.
 These slices can be displayed after sniffing.

-You can search on these files.
+You can search on these files and visualize information you have got by sniffing.
 Moreover you can also edit filters for sniffing.

 For a quick start just select the device of your internet connection and click the "Run"-button.
 Then the program starts to sniff.
 If you press this button a